Instrument rating cost is affordable, yet there are ways to reduce the cost of IFR rating.

 As a bonus, I discussed ways how you might reduce instrument training costs.

 Getting an instrument rating will cost any pilot around 8,000 USD.
 The cost is variable depending on the location, aircraft, and the progress of individual pilots.
-The slower a pilot adapts to instrument flying knowledge, the more likely he/she will spend for flight training.
+The slower pilots adapt to instrument flying knowledge, the more likely they will spend on flight training.

 You can reduce the instrument rating cost by planning your flight hours.